 Even though the report makes an attempt to anonymize the names of the plugins, there is still enough identifying information for anyone to look in the WordPress.org repository and see which plugins are potentially vulnerable.
 The report narrows down how they are vulnerable, leaving breadcrumbs for hackers to follow.

 Are Your Sites Secure?

 To wrap up, if you’re hosted on WP Engine, your sites are in great hands.
+WP Engine is the leading secure WordPress hosting platform.
 We’re taking steps to identify any potential vulnerabilities that might have been called out in this report.
 If further action needs to be taken on behalf of the security of our customers, we will take it.
 We’ll also work closely with other hosting providers to ensure the continued security of all WordPress users, regardless of where they host.